 Solution

-Castor quickly implemented a CRF in six languages, developed an adaptive randomization algorithm fitting WHO specifications, developed an offline capture tool for areas with poor telecom infrastructure, and provided 24/7 support.
+Castor quickly implemented a CRF in six languages, developed an adaptive randomization algorithm fitting WHO specifications and provided 24/7 support.

 -